 diagram_question

-Qianfan wins 5 of 7 archetypes outright.
+Qianfan wins 5 of 7 page types outright.
 GLM wins diagrams and is dramatically faster.
 DeepSeek's wins are narrower: blank detection (shared with Qianfan) and grounded output (second to Hunyuan).

 The honest read: if you do not need grounded output or bounding box coordinates, Qianfan is the stronger default and GLM is the faster one.
 DeepSeek earns its lane only when its specific strengths matter to your pipeline.